Narutex216Bits/Cortana/README.md

 I utilized the database from XAMPP for pratical reasons!
 And also i want to use a Database in her for future development and aditions to the assistant!

+                                              !!!
+New Updates  2025/04/14 !!!
+New updates on the Cortana!
+Yeahh!
+I made a little overhal on some interface parts!
+We changed a lot her database too!
+Cortana now is a Geek/Otaku assistant!
+With a full calendar holding dates from your events, together with launch dates from Games, Animes and Movies, etc. I using her as a assistant to help me create videos for my channel on Youtube!
+Is a lot harder gatter all that information who been scattered all over the internet, so i made a simple MariaDB database with Xampp and fill.
+She shows all the data on a simple datagrid by date selected on a calendary picker, so when you select a day of the month it show what happed that day, a new anime was launched, new Star Trek movie was on teathers, etc. She also is on System Tray connected to all your social networks or any you want and notify you from posts or messages, with Jen Taylor Voice!

 ************** PT-BR !!!
 Atenção !!!
 PT-BR *************